HarryEH/cloud-platform/README.md

 The cloud-platform application is designed to be deployed as 'ROOT' on a tomcat8 server.
 However it is currently configured to use H2 rather than mysql.

 * Compile using ```mvn install```
-* Then put the compiled ROOT.war into your tomcat8 instance which will auto deploy it
+* Then put the compiled ROOT.war into your tomcat8 instance which will auto deploy it.

 ## App Requirements
 Once the cloud platform is deployed you can deploy additional apps.
 For them to function perfectly they need to follow the requirements below.
+You have to have the app deployed as ROOT to get this to work.

 * WAR no larger than 50MB
 * Authentication API: